kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/4-network/6_task.md

 2. Hypermedia links (HATEOAS) are included (for each user to retrieve a list of hobbies).

 ### Evaluation criteria

-#### 5-point scoring system
-- `3` - All endpoints are implemented.
-Some Acceptance criteria are skipped.
-- `4` - Implementation meets Acceptance criteria mentioned above.
-- `5` - Implementation meets Acceptance criteria mentioned above.
-One or both additional tasks are implemented.

-#### 100-point scoring system
 - `60 - 69` - Acceptance criteria 1-2 are **partially** implemented.
 - `70 - 79` - Acceptance criteria 1-2 are **partially** implemented without any issues.
 - `80 - 89` - Implementation meets Acceptance criteria mentioned above.